 The Movements of the Tilt-Shift Lens

-The main and commonest use of the tilt-shift lens is to control perspective by means of the movements relative to the sensor plane that this lens can perform, as opposed to the classic lenses, whose parts only move to focus and to zoom.
+The main and most common use of the tilt-shift lens is to control perspective by means of the movements relative to the sensor plane that this lens can perform, as opposed to the classic lenses, whose parts only move to focus and to zoom.

 A tilt/shift lens can be easily compared with a small view camera, a camera whose lens can also rotate relative to the film/sensor plane and not only move forwards and backward as in the case of a normal lens.
 The movements of the tilt-shift lens enable the photographer to modify the lens plane independently from the camera sensor (or film) plane by TILTING which means tilt and swing movements (rotating relatively to the sensor plane) and by SHIFTING, which means rise and fall movements (moving parallel up and down or left and right relative to the sensor plane).
 Some tilt-shift lenses also rotate around their own axis, giving more freedom in positioning the field of focus.